By Eric Vandenbroeck and

 sentiment.
 The party appeared to have no coherent agenda and exercised little

 influence.
-Meanwhile, the RSS worked away, at some
+Meanwhile, the RSS worked away, at some remove from

-remove from politics, organizing as a mass social movement.
+politics, organizing as a mass social movement.

 In the 1960’s a new

-political party, the Jana Sangh, came to be closely
+political party, the Jana Sangh, came to be closely identified with

-The RSS understood its role as that of an ongoing source of energy behind these
+understood its role as that of an ongoing source of energy behind these

-political developments – in Golwalkar’s words, “the radiating centre of all the age-old cherished ideals of our society –
+political developments, in Golwalkar’s words, “the radiating center of

-just as the indescribable power which radiates through the sun.”
-The
+power which radiates through the sun.”
+The India-China war of 1962 gave Hindu

-India-China war of 1962 gave Hindu nationalism an agenda against the dominant
+nationalism an agenda against the dominant Congress Party, it had

-and the 1965 war between India and Pakistan helped the RSS to whip up fear and
+Pakistan helped the RSS to whip up fear and suspicion against Indian Muslims.

-lndira
+lndira Gandhi

-Gandhi was thrust into the Premiership, in 1966, through the auspices of the
+was thrust into the Premiership, in 1966, through the auspices of the

 Syndicate, who felt that Nehru' s daughter would be a significant asset in the